Pattern-Projector/pattern-projector/README.md

 ## FAQ

-Layer Support: planned for upcoming release.
 Annotation Support: planned for upcoming release.
 Chromecast/Miracast: While it’s possible to cast this webpage, the lag in the connection can be frustrating, especially when calibrating.
 Phones: While possible to visit and use the webpage on a Phone, the limited screen size makes it difficult to use.

+## Translations

+Pattern Projector uses [Weblate](https://hosted.weblate.org/projects/pattern-projector/pattern-projector/) for translations.
+It's currently available in English, Dutch, German, and Danish.

-Feedback and feature requests are welcome.
+Feedback, code contributions, translations, and feature requests are welcome.